Wild Rice Strategic Analysis

 A strategic analysis does not establish DNR policy or change existing rules.
-Rather, strategic analysis is intended to inform decision-makers and the public about a natural resource issue, including alternative courses of action and the anticipated effects of those alternatives.
-Once completed, the Strategic Analysis on Wild Rice Management in Wisconsin will help to inform the development of a comprehensive Statewide Wild Rice Management Plan.
+Rather, strategic analyses are intended to inform decision-makers and the public about a natural resource issue, including alternative courses of action and the anticipated effects of those alternatives.

 Public and Tribal Input

-The DNR conducted public scoping for the strategic analysis between June 14 and July 18, 2016.
-The DNR received 20 public scoping comments.
-Additionally, the DNR received the comments from the Red Cliff Band of Lake Superior Chippewa and the Voigt Intertribal Task Force of the Great Lakes Indian Fish and Wildlife Commission:
+The DNR conducted public scoping for the strategic analysis during the summer of 2016.
+The DNR received 20 scoping comments from members of the public.
+Additionally, the DNR received comments from the Red Cliff Band of Lake Superior Chippewa and the Voigt Intertribal Task Force of the Great Lakes Indian Fish and Wildlife Commission:

-The DNR shared a preliminary draft of the strategic analysis with each of the tribal governments in Wisconsin, the Great Lakes Indian Fish and Wildlife Commission and Voigt Task Force, the Wild Rice Advisory Committee and the State/Tribal Joint Wild Rice Committee.
-Reviewers provided numerous comments and suggestions, which the DNR used to update the draft strategic analysis in advance of its release for public review.
+In 2020, the DNR shared a preliminary draft of the strategic analysis report with each of the tribal governments in Wisconsin, the Great Lakes Indian Fish and Wildlife Commission, the Voigt Task Force, the Wild Rice Advisory Committee and the State/Tribal Joint Wild Rice Committee.
+The DNR received numerous tribal comments and suggestions, which were used to update the draft strategic analysis report in advance of its release for public review.